Marine Energy Wales

 Made in Wales – Building our Marine Energy Future in Offshore Wind

-With an offshore wind project pipeline of over 7.4 gigawatts, we hear updates from the companies developing eight projects in Welsh waters, focusing on supply chain opportunities and how businesses can get involved.
+With an offshore wind project pipeline of over 7GW off the coast of Wales, we hear from the companies developing some of the most exciting projects in Welsh waters, focusing on supply chain opportunities and how businesses can get involved.

 Break